SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

          // Both operators are already implemented on Vector2D.
       }

+..
+FIXME: This doesn't work
+   <rdar://problem/27536066> SE-0091 -- can't have protocol conformance & operator implementation in different types

     For operators that take values of two different types, the operator's implementation doesn't have to be a member of the type that conforms to the protocol --- the implementation can also be a member of the other type.
     For example,
     the code below defines the ``*`` operator to scale a vector by a given amount.
     The ``Vector2D`` structure conforms to this protocol because there is an implementation of the operator that takes a ``Vector2D`` as its second argument, even though that implementation is a member of ``Double``.

     .. testcode:: customOperators

    -> infix operator *** {}
    -> protocol AnotherProtocol {